 Superoxide dismutase is an enzyme that helps to break down harmful oxygen molecules that cause tissue damage.
 It is a potent antioxidant that helps protect against oxidative stress in the body.

 As the body ages, SOD levels often drop, making people more prone to oxidative stress and all the health problems associated with increased oxidative stress and inflammation due to weakened antioxidant defenses.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

 Increased levels of oxidative stress and inflammation are associated with many diseases, including:

 Maintaining the internal antioxidant defense is crucial to protect against the build-up of oxidative stress and inflammation in the body.

-The superoxide dismutase enzymes play a critical role in reducing oxidative stress and inflammation by breaking down reactive oxygen species (ROS) which is a free radical that causes tissue damage at excessive concentrations.
+The superoxide dismutase enzymes play a critical role in reducing oxidative stress by breaking down reactive oxygen species (ROS).
+Excessive levels of ROS cause tissue damage and excess inflammation.

 What is Superoxide dismutase?

 Superoxide dismutase is an enzyme that breaks down the superoxide free radical (O₂⁻) into molecular oxygen (O₂) and hydrogen peroxide (H₂O₂)